apsun/AbsoluteTouchEx/README.md

 ```

 Initially at program startup, absolute touch mode will be disabled.
 You can toggle it on and off by pressing `SHIFT + F6`.
+Make sure to enable
+raw input mode; AbsoluteTouchEx will not work without it.

 ## Building the project